 Frequently Asked Questions

-- What is new in the Protecting Minority Investors indicator?
+- What is new in the protecting minority investors indicator?

 - What is meant by “investors”?

 The extent of conflict of interest regulation index focuses on one of the most serious breaches of good corporate governance around the world: the related-party transaction.
-The index measures the protection of shareholders against directors’ misuse of corporate assets for personal gain by distinguishing 3 dimensions of regulation that address conflicts of interest: transparency of related-party transactions (captured by the extent of disclosure index), shareholders’ ability to sue and hold directors liable for self-dealing (extent of director liability index) and access to evidence and allocation of legal expenses in shareholder litigation (ease of shareholder suits index).
+The index measures the protection of shareholders against directors’ misuse of corporate assets for personal gain by distinguishing three dimensions of regulation that address conflicts of interest: transparency of related-party transactions (captured by the extent of disclosure index), shareholders’ ability to sue and hold directors liable for self-dealing (extent of director liability index) and access to evidence and allocation of legal expenses in shareholder litigation (ease of shareholder suits index).

-The extent of shareholder governance index measures shareholders’ rights in corporate governance by distinguishing 3 dimensions of good governance: shareholders’ rights and role in major corporate decisions (captured by the extent of shareholder rights index), governance safeguards protecting shareholders from undue board control and entrenchment (extent of ownership and control index) and corporate transparency on ownership stakes, compensation, audits and financial prospects (extent of corporate transparency index).
+The extent of shareholder governance index measures shareholders’ rights in corporate governance by distinguishing three dimensions of good governance: shareholders’ rights and role in major corporate decisions (captured by the extent of shareholder rights index), governance safeguards protecting shareholders from undue board control and entrenchment (extent of ownership and control index) and corporate transparency on ownership stakes, compensation, audits and financial prospects (extent of corporate transparency index).

 The indicator does not measure foreign direct investment regimes, general investor incentives or broad shareholder frameworks such as proxy rules, nor does it measure the effectiveness of the judicial system against fraud and intentional violations of law.